dr-schlange/nallely-midi/README.md

   nallely.stop_all_connected_devices()
 ```

-This is one way of creating a harmonizer, there is a more direct way that you can find in the `experiments` folder.
+This is one way of creating a harmonizer, there is a more direct way that you can find in the `nallely.experimental` package.

 ## Requirements and how to install